 I’m Iranian by birth but I don’t have the culture, religion, family history or the language.
 I want to return to my life as I once experienced it…. free of fear and hopelessness and living like a fugitive in my own country.

-I implore everyone to give all impacted adoptees their voice and rightful place in this country by supporting and passing the Adoptee Citizenship Act.
+I implore everyone to give all impacted adoptees their voice and rightful place in this country by supporting and passing the Adoptee Citizenship Act of 2018.

 Are you or your family members veterans of the U.S. Armed Forces, and appalled for Sara?
-Send legislators a personal message on an ePostcard today!
+Send legislators a personal message on our petition today!